vantm/neat-api/README.md

 # NEAT API

-A super simple library for helping you to modularize your minimal API project.
+A super simple library to help you modularize your minimal API projects.

 ## Install